onlyuser/NatLang/README.md

 About
 -----

-NatLang is a parser framework for natural language processing.
+NatLang is an English parser with an extensible grammar.
-It uses WordNet and a Yacc grammar to generate all possible interpretations of a sentence.
+It generates abstract syntax trees for all possible interpretations of an English sentence.
+The grammar is fully customizable.
+No training data required.

 It works as follows: